This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 Do you have bleach damaged hair?
 Environmentally damaged hair?
 Heat damaged hair?
-These tips will help you get your hair back to healthy!
+These tips will help you get your hair back to healthy as quickly and as easily as possible!

-Let's talk damaged hair.
-My hair has been every color under the sun, and about a year ago, I paid for it…..big time.
-For about six months, I had my hair bleached to platinum blonde.
-While it looked great from far away, up close…….terribly damaged hair.
+Let's talk heat damaged hair.
+My hair has been every color under the sun and I've always heat styled it.
+About two years ago, I paid for it…..big time.
+For about six months, I had my hair bleached to platinum blonde and was heat styling it almost daily.
+While it looked great from far away, up close…….terribly heat damaged hair.
 My hair was broken down to the root in spots, and it was very unhealthy.
-It was hard to style, and I constantly was trying to hide the damaged pieces.
+It was hard to style, and I constantly was trying to hide the heat damaged hair sections.

 Luckily, after testing many products and tips…..I found a way to get my hair BACK to healthy.
-It took some time, but this routine helped a TON, and now…..my damaged hair is back to being super healthy and easy to style!
+It took some time, but this routine helped a TON, and now…..my heat damaged hair is back to being super healthy and easy to style!
+My hairdresser was a GREAT resource, I switched when I realized the damage I'd experienced.
+My new hairdresser suggested we stop platinum bleaching and try a gentler approach.
+Enter, my pink hair.
+It's a lot easier on the hair, and I LOVE IT.
+She also helped me to develop a hair routine that slowly but surely nursed my heat damaged hair back to health!

 Shop all products: